oucs-teaching/cosc349-labs/lab09.md

 - This will take a while to download, and configure the plug-in.
 Installation was tested in the CS Lab environments, and should not require super-user privileges.

 - The other configuration step required is to download a dummy Vagrant box.
-Since AWS EC2 provides its own infrastructure for disk images (i.e., AMIs), the Vagrant box facilites are unneeded.
+Since AWS EC2 provides its own infrastructure for disk images (i.e., AMIs), the Vagrant box facilities are unneeded.
 (Vagrant boxes can contain AWS configuration parameters, but in this lab we will be also to set these sorts of parameters just as easily, within the `Vagrantfile`.)

 ```
 vagrant box add dummy https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box